No One Here Gets Out Alive: Federico Fellini's

 The awards' ceremony that follows is held in an artificial cavern that seems to serve as a night- club, a fashion runway, and a theater.
 In this instance it seems to be providing a variety show but the spectacles on display seem to have no reason for being except to create spectacle itself - the sense of futility is palpable - as if it were to suddenly stop the whole edifice would collapse.
 This is the world of Adolfo Bioy Casares' The Invention of Morel where the spectacle of "the party" is simply repeated, reductio ad absurdum, because that is all the characters know how to do.
 In short the sense of spectacle and adulation are already on life-support.
 The catastrophic failures of the utopian societies of the post-war era have long lost any credibility or even desirability, but nothing has come along to replace them but a massive entertainment culture - what was termed "The Society of the Spectacle" by Guy Debord - that we are still experiencing today in a more pervasive way because of the facility of portable devices that allow us to carry that culture with us literally in our back pocket.
 More problematically, that culture, as McLuhan pointed out, is intrinsically a part of our being - or as he so succinctly put it "Big Brother goes inside."
 In effect media become an extension of the human nervous system and vice versa.
 Wielding total power the media elite come to celebrate themselves - and their pyrrhic victory.
 Fellini brilliantly mimics the false enthusiasm and mannered bravura of the awards ceremony - along with their unintentionally funny conventions with regard to shot selection - to highlight the fatuousness and boredom of the players dressed in glitter and gold.
-This is a world of elites congratulating themselves at the feast - a party in their own honor - but even they seem to sense it is absurd.
+This is a world of elites congratulating themselves at the feast - a party in their own honor - but even they seem to sense it is absurd and pathetic.